Peg Leg Porker

 Seasoning: Salt & pepper

-Description: The ribs were tasty and tender overall, but not quite fall of the bone.
+Description: The ribs were tasty and tender overall, but not quite fall-off-the-bone.
 They had a good smoke flavor running through them as well, but nothing really beyond that to make them stand out as something special

 Pork Rib Ends